You will need

 Make the boxes

-- Everyone should cover their box – wrapping paper works well, but scraps of fabric or unwanted posters even look great (and are environmentally friendly too).
+- Everyone should cover their box – wrapping paper works well, but scraps of fabric or unwanted posters look great (and are environmentally friendly too).
 They should make sure to cover the lid separately, so it can still open and close.

 - Everyone should decorate their box.
-They should feel free to be creative – what makes them feel happy, safe, or calm?
+They should feel free to be creative – what makes them feel happy, safe, or calm.

 - Everyone should fill their box with other items.
 They may have brought things from home, or the person leading the game may have brought some things for everyone.
+Make sure that items are laid out on the individual tables so everyone can stay at a safe distance.

 Share the boxes